-For a detailed study of the vacuum case for Bianchi VI$_0$, including asymptotic expansions with respect to the normalized time, we refer to \cite{HRFut}.
-Since the vacuum case is well-known already, we only state the relevant result. \begin{lemma} Let $x \in B_1^+(\demph{VI}_0)|_{\Omega = 0}$.
+For a detailed study of the vacuum case for Bianchi type~VI$_0$, including asymptotic expansions with respect to the normalized time, we refer to \cite{HeinzleRingstromFuture}.
+Since the vacuum case is well-known already, we only state the relevant results on the asymptotics. \begin{lemma} Let $x \in B_1^+(\mathrm{VI}_0)|_{\Omega = 0}$.
 As $\tau \to -\infty$ the solution $\vp^\tau(x)$ converges to a point in $\scr{K}_1$, while $\omega(x) $ consists solely of $T_1$. \end{lemma}

-For a proof of the statement regarding the past asymptotics set we refer to Section 22.7 of \cite{RinCau}, and regarding the $\omega$-limit set see the proof of Lemma 3.1 of \cite{HRFut}.
+For a proof of the statement regarding the past asymptotics set we refer to Section 22.7 of \cite{RingstromCauchy}, and regarding the $\omega$-limit set to the proof of Lemma 3.1 of \cite{HeinzleRingstromFuture}.